spring-tips/bootiful-spring-native/README.md

 ## Basics with Buildpacks
 * traditional
-  * at some point i start talking about buildpacks. let's see if i can copy and paste the buildpacks segment from kubernetes native java video?
+  * at some point i start talking about buildpacks. let's see if i can copy and paste the buildpacks segment from kubernetes native java video? when i start talking about buildpacks, i introduce it in the pom.xml, but maybe i could then jump to the kubernetes-native-java segment?
-* reactive
+* reactive (i did this one twice in the video, so skip to the end of the video and work backwarsd to the beginning. i scrapped the entire first take)

 ## Local Builds
 * Maven